-If burner gauze assembly and ionisation electrode have been replaced, also clean fan unit, gas/air channel and Venturi extension.
+If the burner gauze assembly and ionisation electrode or ignition/monitoring electrode have been replaced, also clean the fan unit, gas/air channel and Venturi extension.

-Ionisation current too low during calibration.
+lonisation current too low during calibration.
 Differential compared to previous value not plausible.

-- Check ionisation electrode and connecting cable.
+- Check the ionisation electrode or ignition/monitoring electrode and the connecting cable.
 Check plug-in connections for loose contacts. - Check whether there is a lot of dust in the ventilation air (e.g. from construction work). - Check flue system.
 Remove flue gas recirculation if required. - Check system for condensate backup.
 Reset the appliance.